 Leukemia Home > Sprycel Drug Interactions

-Combining fentanyl with Sprycel may increase the amount of fentanyl in your bloodstream to potentially dangerous levels.
-Your healthcare provider may monitor you more closely for side effects if you take these medicines together.
+Sprycel may increase the amount of pimozide in your bloodstream, possibly increasing your risk for side effects.
+Your healthcare provider may need to monitor you more closely if you take these medications together.

 Proton Pump Inhibitors

 In general, Sprycel should not be combined with any proton pump inhibitors.
 This is because proton pump inhibitors reduce the amount of Sprycel absorbed from the stomach into the bloodstream, which could make it less effective.